Craig Monroe: Personal life

-Monroe's mother's name is Marilyn Monroe, the same as that of the late actress.
+Monroe's mother's name is Marilyn Monroe, the same as that of the actress.
 She was on hand to watch her son hit a go-ahead home run against the New York Yankees at Yankee Stadium on August 30, 2006.
 After the game, he told the media, "Marilyn Monroe is here in New York, and I'm thrilled."
 Monroe and his wife, Kasey, have three children.

+On July 1, 2024, Bally Sports Detroit and Tigers radio indefinitely suspended Monroe after it was announced he is being investigated for sex crimes in Charlotte County, Florida against a now 35-year-old woman starting when she was 12.